 Find the Right Postural Restoration Specialist

 Finding a Physical Therapist, Personal Trainer or muscle based Chiropractor who specializes in postural restoration and is good at it is not as easy as one might think.
 Postural restoration is a true specialty niche of these professions that requires someone with not only the right training and understanding, but also a great understanding of how it relates to you as an individual patient and solid communication skills.
 If you do not know of someone in your area, you can at least find people who have been through certification at PosturalRestorationInstitute.com.
+If you don’t see anyone in your area, call the Postural Restoration Institute at (888) 691-4583.
+Many providers who have taken courses from them are not listed on their site.
 If you know of good providers in your area, please let us know.
 We’re always looking to add providers in new geographic areas.

 It is important to note that it is not crucial that a provider be PRI certified to be able to be a great resource for you.
 I’ve found some great Chiropractors and PT’s who are not on this list.
 They weren’t easy to find though.
 What matters is the approach and the knowledge of the interactions that are occurring muscularly.
 The goal is to get your muscles supporting your body and your motions the way that they were designed.
 If your traps, rhomboids and calf muscles are trying to do the job of your glutes, your back and crotch are likely to cause you problems on a bike (your hands might go numb too).
 You need someone who can assess and recognize relationships like these and not just focus on treating the place that hurts.